fmenardo/Bgt_popgen_Europe_2024/WGS_pipeline/WGS_pipeline.md

 ### Workflow

 1. `pipeline_with_gatk_statscsv.py`
 This takes as input the path to the raw paired-end fastq-files and reference genome along with some quality-based trimming and adapter trimming parameters.
 It returns a per-chromosome VCF file called by GATK `HaplotypeCaller` and some summary statistics about the mapping.
-It was run as an array job for 737 samples (including all *formae speciales*) (ADD FILE WITH LIST OF ALL ACCESSIONS) using the same input parameters for all samples.
+It was run as an array job using the same input parameters for all samples.
 For example:
 ```bash
 python3 pipeline_with_gatk_statscsv.py -ref GCA_900519115.1_2022_bgt_ref_mating_type.fa -minlen 50 -rw 5 -fw 1 -rq 20 -fq 20 -i CHNY072301_R1.fastq.gz
 ```